avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/Dependency Scanning POC/README.md

 </suppressions>
 ```

-**Step 3: Save the Suppression File** - Save the suppression XML file in a location accessible to your project.
+**Step 3:  Save the suppression XML file in a location accessible to your project.

 **Step 4: Add Configuration to pom.xml**
 * Open your project's pom.xml file and locate the <plugins> section.
 Add the following configuration for the dependency-check-maven plugin: